GhassenHafsiaINSAT/embedded-linux/README.md

 ## The four elements of embedded linux:
 - toolchain (compiler and other tools to create code for your target device)
-- boatloader (initialize the boar, load and boot the linux kernel)
+- boatloader (initialize the board, load and boot the linux kernel)
 - kernel (managing system ressources and interfacing with hardware)
 - Root filesystem (libraries and programs running on the kernel)